Fatigue is one of the most common (and frequently reported) symptoms of hypothyroidism.

 Listening to these clips can help promote delta wave activity in your brain which may help improve your sleep and help you manage your stress.

-You can start with these 2 clips below:
+You can start with these clips:

-Find this site on your iphone/smart phone, throw in some earphones, and let these audio clips run while you lay in bed.
+Find this site on your iPhone/smartphone, throw in some earphones, and let these audio clips run while you lay in bed.